 “Since no one has really investigated pre-breeding associations in depth to date, I have to say that yes, it is likely more common than we think,” said Teitelbaum.
 “On the other hand, it does seem like it would be more likely in long-lived species like whooping cranes, where delaying breeding with the benefit of increased success is more likely to be beneficial than in short-lived species.”

 The researchers also found that 60% of the cranes paired off before at least one of the partners had reached sexual maturity.
 These early couplings indicate a likelihood that there are advantages to forming pair bonds that go beyond breeding success or the cost of divorce.
-These may include better protection from predators and access to resources in addition to elevated social status.
-But the cranes could also simply be getting to know one another.
+Two cranes can provide one another better protection from predators and access to resources when they’re working together.
+But the cranes could also just be getting to know one another.
 The researchers pointed to multiple studies that show breeding success increases as a result of improved compatibility and coordination in pairs that were more familiar with one another.

 Teitelbaum said that as longer-term data on breeding success becomes available, clearly identifying the benefits of prebreeding associations could be a key avenue of research.
 “In other species, it would be interesting to examine the social status, territories, or other factors that are related to being in a pair, even if that pair is not yet breeding,” she said.